Criticality and covered area fraction in confetti and Voronoi percolation: Covered Area Fraction

-Before we start the proof of Proposition \ref{r:suff} we recall some properties of the continuum Boolean model of percolation (see Meester and Roy (1996)).
-Let $(\Ci, \lambda, 1)$ be a $2$-dimensional continuum Boolean model with squares of sides of length $1$ and let $\lambda_c(1)$ be its critical intensity.
-The critical CVF for $(\Ci, \lambda,1)$ is $1 - \exp(-\lambda_c(1))$, and for percolation of fixed sized squares the model is subcritical or supercritical according as the CVF is smaller or larger than $1 - \exp(-\lambda_c(1))$.
+\begin{proof}[Proof of Proposition~\ref{r:suff}] We first recall some properties of the continuum Boolean model of percolation (see Meester and Roy (1996)).
+Let $(\Ci, \lambda, 1)$ be a $2$-dimensional continuum Boolean model with squares of sides of length $1$ and let $\lambda_c^B(1)$ be its critical intensity.
+The critical CVF for $(\Ci, \lambda,1)$ is $1 - \exp(-\lambda_c^B(1))$, and for percolation of fixed sized squares the model is subcritical or supercritical according as the CVF is smaller or larger than $1 - \exp(-\lambda_c^B(1))$.